Medicaid Agencies → Fiscal Operations → Reimbursement Models for Medicaid Agencies and MCOs

 MDPP Expanded Model

-MDPP services are paid for through a performance-based payment methodology (see table below) that is updated annually for inflation.
+MDPP services are paid for through a performance-based payment methodology that is updated annually for inflation.
+The current payment rates can be found here: CMS Calendar Year MDPP Payment Rates.

 In the course of implementing the National DPP lifestyle change program for Medicaid beneficiaries, states will need to fund the intervention and/or negotiate increases in rates paid to participating MCOs.
 Rates may need to account for the work MCOs will undertake in establishing and maintaining contracts with CDC-recognized organizations, cost reporting, as well as the uncertainty relative to programs costs within Medicaid.